EPIcx-lab/mpox-behavioral/README.md

 * Pandas 1.4.3

 ## Executing program
-* Program is run with the command inside the CODE folder
+* The program is run with the command inside the CODE folder
 ```
 python launcher.py
 ```